 "Ah, there you must be mistaken!" parried the divine.
 "We inculcate patriotism, discipline and order.
 We train in manual skill, precision and bodily strength.
 Then, our outings, as you know, furnish admirable recreation and teach many useful arts of woodcraft.
 Further, the social advantages are to be considered.
-Your boy is being brought in contact with the sons of some of the best families, whom otherwise he-"
+Your boy is being brought in contact with the sons of some of the best families, whom otherwise he-

-"That may all be!" interposed Ed, "but, but-how bout this here oath they have t' take?
-Says that under all circumstances, all, mind you, they gotta obey-?"
+"That may all be!" interposed Ed, "but, buthow 'bout this here oath they have t' take?
+Say? that under all circumstances, all, mind you, they gotta obey-

-"Doesn't that make for ultimate peace?" interposed Supple.
+"Doesn't that make for ultimate peace?" in-terposed Supple.
 "Industrial, social, economic peace and welfare?
 Discipline, ah! that's the watch-word of modern life, my man.
 What a training, how invaluable a training we give these dear young men of ours!
 As the twig is bent, you know, so the tree is inclined.
 And every drill-night, I, I myself, personally, I speak to them of some moral problem, of duty, of loyalty, obedience, humility, and-"

 "What?
 An' then the drill-master, he teaches 'em to fight?
 To kill?
 Why, say, this very week past, he's been a-givin' 'em sawed-off Springfields!
 Next week, target-practice!
-An' after that "
+An' after pro patria mori!"
+"Eh?" queried the mechanic, given pause by this broadside of erudition.
+He felt, somehow, that an unfair advantage was being taken of him, and resented it.

 "Well, what of it?
 Efficiency demands this step.
 In case of war, these young soldiers may be highly useful to their dear country, their fatherland.
 Semper paratus, you know.
 Qui pacem vult, parat bello!
-Dulce et decorum est bro patria mori!"
+Dulce et decorum est